- Overview and Highlights

 Note from the Curator

 For the first time the Department of Coins and Medals has an exhibition space devoted to its holdings, which has permitted a more ambitious presentation of its riches than has ever been possible.
 This space is introduced by an area devoted to the works of Bela Lyon Pratt, after whom the gallery is named.
-Pratt played second fiddle in his lifetime to Augustus Sanit-Gaudens, and although he is the creator of Yale’s most iconic piece of sculpture, the bronze portrait of Nathan Hale on the University’s Old Campus, he is still not widely known today.
+Pratt played second fiddle in his lifetime to Augustus Sanit-Gaudens, and although he is the creator of Yale’s most iconic piece of sculpture, the bronze statue of Nathan Hale on the University’s Old Campus, he is still not widely known today.
 But Pratt had a highly successful career as a sculptor and medalist, and he is one of a relatively few non-mint employees to have designed American coins (the quarter eagles and half eagles from 1908 to 1932).
 Examples of these are on display in the new gallery alongside works by contemporary sculptors and beneath a large plaque by his student Richard Henry Recchia showing Pratt at work.

 William E. Metcalf